danweiner/learning-p5-js/README.md

 Exercise 4.5, getting the shapes to resize themselves relative to the window size, did not work in the online editor.
 I tried my code, and Dan's code in the learning p5.js repo.
 I think the code might have worked in the deprecated p5.js editor (when a separate canvas launches, which can then be resized - similar to what happens with processing), but this does not happen with the online editor.

+This was the best answer I could come up with.
+I used windowWidth and windowHeight, instead of width and height (which are suggested in the book).

 In any event, this seemed like a good time for a detour.
 I will now go through Dan's [workflow](https://www.youtube.com/watch?v=HZ4D3wDRaec&index=2&list=PLRqwX-V7Uu6Zy51Q-x9tMWIv9cueOFTFA) video to see if this code works in the browser on a local server.
 It will also be a good test to see if I can execute the steps in his workflow video.
 Here we go.

 ### Detour 3 - Workflow